 Gradient

-I personally think achieving a nice gradient takes a bit of practice, but once you understand the process it can lead to some beautiful results.
-To create a gradient you want to work quickly!
-Make sure all of your paint colors are prepped and ready, with two separate brushes on hand so you don't contaminate the colors.
-You’re going to start by adding two strips of color, leaving a space between them.
-Gradually add more of each color until they meet and begin to blend.
-If they still look too separate, add a bit of water to encourage the colors to merge and work them into one another carefully.
+Creating a nice gradient with gouache takes a bit of practice, but once you understand the process it can lead to beautiful results.
+To keys is to work quickly!
+Have your colors pre-mixed, and use two separate brushes to avoid contaminating the colors.
+Start by adding two strips of color, leaving a small space between them.
+Gradually build up each color until they meet and begin to blend.
+If the transition looks too sharp, add a touch of water to encourage the colors to blend into one another.

 Paper Color

-Gouache stands out on colored surfaces really well because it’s naturally opaque.
-Try using bright colors on black paper, or choose a colored paper as your foundation layer instead of staining.
+Gouache’s natural opacity makes it an ideal match for colored paper.
+Try using bright tones on black paper for a big pop of color, or choose a colored paper as a foundation layer instead of staining.
 This is where you get to have some fun and play with color combinations.
 Red on turquoise, gold on blue, green on peach.
-You won’t know if you like it until you try!
+You won’t know what works for you until you start experimenting!

 Play